Everything You Need to Know About: Tyneside Irish Festival

 Where is it happening?

-Most events take place at the Tyneside Irish Centre on Gallowgate in Newcastle city centre, but a couple of events are happening at St Aloysius Parish Hall in Hebburn and The Word in South Shields.
+Most events take place at the Tyneside Irish Centre on Gallowgate in Newcastle city centre, but a couple of events are happening in Sunderland and Middlesbrough too.

 How much are tickets?

-General admission tickets cost from £6 (concession tickets are available too), but quite a few Tyneside Irish Festival events are free to attend – see the festival programme for more details.
+General admission tickets cost from £7 plus booking fees, but quite a few Tyneside Irish Festival events are free to attend – see the festival programme for more details.

 How do I book tickets?